 There are 3 common types of workbench heights.
 Low (29” – 30”), Average (34” – 36”) and Tall (38” – 39”).

-A low workbench is fantastic for manual labor, particularly hand thicknessing, since you may rest your body weight on it.
+A low workbench is fantastic for manual labor, particularly hand thickness, since you may rest your body weight on it.
 While an average height workbench is the most common height used as a general-purpose bench, high enough for handwork and low enough to keep your back comfortable.
 On the other hand, people who work while standing, such as doing detailed labor, cutting joinery, and using power tools, generally use a tall workbench.

 A good workbench is a bench that you feel comfortable working at.
 It provides a stable and reliable work surface for your projects.
 Hopefully, you were able to find what you were looking for here and feel ready and excited for some upgrades!